ivsg-psu/FieldDataCollection_GPSRelatedCodes_GPSClass/README.md

    git clone https://https://github.com/ivsg-psu/FieldDataCollection_GPSRelatedCodes_GPSClass
    ```
 3. Run the main code in the root of the folder (script_test_GPSclass.m).
 4. Confirm it works!
-Run script_demo_Laps.
 If the code works, the script should run without errors.
 This script produces paths formed by GPS coordinates on the Penn State Test Track.

 <!-- STRUCTURE OF THE REPO -->